Abbas-Khann/CryptoBet/README.md

 ## ☄️ What's next?

 This is just the beginning of this amazing game I have built so far and in the future the smart contract will have more customizable features such as playing with multiple players and mainly deploy this game to mainnet.
-There will also be other ways to win with cryptoBet, due to lack of time and not knowing about this amazing hackathon earlier on i couldn't add a lot of the things i personally had planned for this game.
+There will also be other ways to win with cryptoBet, due to lack of time and not knowing about this amazing hackathon earlier on I couldn't add a lot of the things I personally had planned for this game.

 ## ⚡ Hackathon